Skyrocket: Professional displays

 A common misconception about professional fireworks displays is that skyrockets are used to propel the pyrotechnic effects into the air.
 In reality, skyrockets are more widely used as a consumer item.
 Professional fireworks displays utilize mortars to fire aerial shells into the air, not rockets.

 Sale and regulation

 Bottle rockets are specifically illegal in many jurisdictions, even those where most other consumer fireworks are legal.
 They are sometimes considered to present a unique hazard, due to their ability to fly in many directions other than vertically.

 Canada

 Bottle rockets are banned under the Explosives Act, thus making importation, possession, transportation, storage or manufacturing illegal in Canada.

 India

 In India, bottle rockets are set off during the Hindu festival of Diwali, and are sold in the millions.

 Norway

-Skyrockets were officially banned in Norway starting from the new years eve of 2008/09.
+Skyrockets were officially banned in Norway starting from the New Year's Eve of 2008/09.
 Skyrockets are strictly forbidden, and carry heavy fines for anyone who are caught launching them.